GaborFicsor/steezy-spatula/README.md

 #### Logout

 If a user wants to sign out, they can do so by clicking on the Logout link on the navigation bar.
-This action will take the user to the Sign Out page where they can choose to click on 'Sign Out' or 'Back to recipes' buttons.
+This action will take the user to the Sign Out page where they can choose to click on the 'Sign Out' or 'Back to recipes' buttons.
 Clicking on 'Sign Out' will take the user back to the landing page with a message saying they have successfully signed out.

 <details>
   <summary>image of logout page</summary>